gsi-upm/SAGA/README.md

 ![Plugin installed](imgs/plugin_installed.png)

+It is recommended to deploy [SEAS's project](https://github.com/gsi-upm/SAGA) as a local service in your computer to use this plugin.

 ## How to use the plugin
 This plugin contains only one PR that offers a variety of sentiment and emotion analysis services.
 To load it, right click on Processing Resources -> New -> Sentiment and emotion analysis calling SEAS and Eurosentiment -> Name it -> OK.